KempnerInstitute/ephys-spike-sorting/README.md

 squeue -u <username> -M all
 ```

-The standard output and pipeline progress will be stored in the Slurm output file `kilosort-<nodename>.<job-name>.<jobid>.out`.
+The standard output and pipeline progress will be stored in the Slurm output file `ephys-<nodename>.<job-name>.<jobid>.out`.
 Here is a sample Slurm output file showing the progress of the pipeline.

 ```
-tail kilosort-<nodename>.<job-name>.<jobid>.out
+tail ephys-<nodename>.<job-name>.<jobid>.out
 [97/6ef142] process > job_dispatch (job-dispatch)    [100%] 1 of 1 ✔
 [28/767b98] process > preprocessing (preprocessing)  [100%] 1 of 1 ✔
 [-        ] process > spikesort_kilosort25           -